Note

 After selecting Take action, the following message configuration panel appears:

 Administrators can select one of three message options.
-Messages will be sent to users who have a Copilot license assigned to them but haven’t actively used relevant Copilot features over the prior 28 days.
+The system sends messages to users who have a Copilot license assigned to them but didn't actively use relevant Copilot features over the prior 28 days.
 Admins can further filter down this list by excluding certain groups.
 Admins can also configure the start date and end date for the message.

-To edit a message after it has already been scheduled, admins can cancel and reschedule it.
+To edit a message after it's already scheduled, admins must cancel and reschedule the message.

-Currently, organizational messages will show up on either new Teams or Windows 11 notification center.
-The languages of the messages will adjust based on end-users’ preferred languages.
+Currently, organizational messages show up on either new Teams or Windows 11 notification center.
+The system adjusts the languages of the messages based on end-users' preferred languages.

 How are people using Microsoft 365 Copilot?